header_tag.html

 Surface-Water Measurement Data

 These data are the discrete measurements of discharge that are made for the purpose of developing or revising the rating curve.
-Information on the returned data can be found with the comment
+Surface-water measurement data can be obtained with the read_waterdata_field_measurements function.

 Water Use Data